Some of the common reasons for low mobile checkout conversion rates are:

 While scrolling, customers only want to be reminded of what they are to do next to close the purchase faster.

-To enable this, you don’t always need a one-page checkout—as long as you can keep the instructions across the multiple pages crisp, easy to understand and supported by breadcrumbs to track checkout progress.
+To enable this, you don’t always need a one-page checkout—as long as you can keep the instructions across the multiple pages crisp, easy to understand, and supported by breadcrumbs to track checkout progress.

 Notice how ‘show order summary’ and ‘hide order summary’ makes it easy for the buyer to instantly grasp all the info at one go.
 The brand also makes it a point to highlight the benefits when a customer chooses to view the summary.

-It’s easier to buy on-the-go on a mobile than on a desktop.
+It’s easier to buy on the go on a mobile than on a desktop.

 These customers may already have checked out the product they want or have done a product comparison on mobile.